 - 5.1 Members of staff should be able to discuss any concerns about wrongdoings or dangers at work as part of the normal professional interaction between them and their line manager and, in many cases, these will be dealt with to mutual satisfaction.
 Alternatively, an employee may wish to raise any concerns with their line manager more formally, either in person or in writing.
 The line manager may be able to agree a way of resolving the concern quickly and effectively.
-In some cases, they may refer the matter to the Human Resources Director.
-For full contact details, please see Section 11. - 5.2 However, where the matter is more serious, or the employee feels that their line manager has not addressed their concern, or they prefer not to raise it with them for any reason, they should contact Jayne Wilson Human Resources Director. - 5.3 The Human Resources Director will arrange a meeting with the employee as soon as possible to discuss their concern.
+In some cases, they may refer the matter to the Director of Human Resources.
+For full contact details, please see Section 11. - 5.2 However, where the matter is more serious, or the employee feels that their line manager has not addressed their concern, or they prefer not to raise it with them for any reason, they should contact Jayne Wilson -Director of Human Resources. - 5.3 The Director of Human Resources will arrange a meeting with the employee as soon as possible to discuss their concern.
 The employee may bring a colleague to any meetings under this policy.
 The companion must respect the confidentiality of the disclosure and any subsequent investigation. - 5.4 The Trust will take down a written summary of the concern and provide the employee with a copy after the meeting.
-The Trust will also aim to provide an indication of how it proposes to deal with the matter. - 5.5 In instances where a concern involves the Human Resources Director, or a member of the HR department, the employee should contact the Clerk to the Trustees (whose contact details are set out at paragraph 11).
+The Trust will also aim to provide an indication of how it proposes to deal with the matter. - In instances where a concern involves the Director of Human Resources, or a member of the HR department, the employee should contact the Clerk to the Trust (whose contact details are set out at paragraph 11).
+The Clerk to the Trust will make arrangements for an assessment (paragraph 7.1) and, if necessary, investigation (paragraph 7.2) of the concern by a Trustee. - In instances where a concern involves a member of the Trust's senior executive team, the employee should contact the Clerk to the Trust (whose contact details are set out at paragraph 11).
+The Clerk to the Trust will make arrangements for an assessment (paragraph 7.1) and, if necessary, investigation (paragraph 7.2) of the concern by a Trustee.